jkeam/smartsheet-todo/README.md

 help - see this help
 ls - list uncompleted todos
-la - list all (uncompleted and completed) todos see <id> - see the todo create task:foo due_date:2023-12-12 notes:"Some notes" - create todo set <id> due_date:2023-12-12 - set due date
+la - list all (uncompleted and completed) todos week - list uncompleted todos that are due this week see <id> - see the todo create task:foo due_date:2023-12-12 notes:"Some notes" - create todo set <id> due_date:2023-12-12 - set due date